Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy: Evaluation

 \subsection{Frequency Analysis}

-To further investigate the performance differences among state-action spaces, we conducted a frequency analysis inspired by recent work on the interplay between frequency and CNNs \cite{wang_high_freq_cnn}.
+To further investigate the performance improvement when training diffusion policies with our proposed look-at IK, we conducted a frequency analysis inspired by recent work on the interplay between frequency and CNNs \cite{wang_high_freq_cnn}.
 We performed a Fast Fourier Transform to convert the time-domain signals into the frequency domain and calculated the logarithm of the magnitudes of the Fourier coefficients:

 where $\mathbf{X}_k$ is the $k_{th}$ component of the frequency-domain representation, $\mathbf{x}_{m,n}$ is the $n_{th}$ sample of the $m_{th}$ element in corresponding space with dimensionality of $M$ in a dataset with length of $N$.